Shawn1912/hotstar-automation/README.md

 Used Selenium, Python3 and Google Chrome browser driver.

+#### Scheduling :
-For the script to run daily at 7 PM, I created a batch file (.bat) and added it to the Windows10 Task Scheduler.
+For the script to run daily at 7 PM, I created a batch file (.bat) and added it to the Windows 10 Task Scheduler.
 [How to make a batch file](https://datatofish.com/batch-python-script/)